tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 kills the *sacred cow* of the so-called "free-will."

 Our existence is reduced to biological determinism -- have a nice day meat sack.
-From this viewpoint the rest of the book is built, a house of thought built from a loop of symbols of which are nothing less than a symbolic recording of biological and physical determinism through which our abstract notion of the self arises.
+Based upon no less than a notion that the "bottom-up" thinking *seems* more *fundamental,* Hofstadter builds the rest of the book.
+In a way he tries to build up meaning again through a creative use of language to reduce the impact of the meat-sack reductionism he espouses.
+That's my hot-take anyway.
+A harsher take might be to say that pseudo-scientific thought tries to rebuild the meaning it has killed by assigning new meaning to the meaning of the words it has ingloriously killed off.

+While the dictionary isn't written in stone, I think redefining the word symbol, as Hofstadter does in this book, is a mistake, and adds to the confusion I had reading it.
+Symbol is a vague enough word, but to give it the meaning this book does, is a little frustrating to me.

 There are a lot of tangents that Hofstadter goes off on in the book, and a lot of them are interesting, and could be fruitfully pursued further.
 But the question to me, in this context, is if that fruit would be any good.
-For a book of science, the only thing "prooved" in the book is Godel's work, showing a system designed to elimate self-reference was in fact, self-referential.
-I suppose from an emperical viewpoint, there could be some value in exploring some of Hofstadter's concepts throughout the book.
+For a book of science, the only thing "proved" in the book is Godel's work, showing a system designed to eliminate self-reference was in fact, self-referential.
+I suppose from an empirical viewpoint, there could be some value in exploring some of Hofstadter's concepts throughout the book.
 Or they might just be interesting to read about.